 Wrapping Up

 Porn addiction can quietly take over your time, energy, and emotions before you even realize it.
 If you’ve noticed the signs in yourself, the most important thing to remember is that you are not alone, and change is possible.
+It’s important to recognize when watching pornography starts to cause distress or negatively impacts your life, and to seek professional help if needed.

 Recognising the problem is the first step, and from there, small daily actions can help you regain control.
 Various methods to treat pornography addiction, such as Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), mindfulness techniques, and engaging in social activities, can be highly effective.